 Dry mouth and bad breath

 Certain diseases and medicines can affect how much saliva you make.
 If you do not make enough saliva, your mouth can become quite dry.
 This condition is called xerostomia.

 Dry mouth also makes you more likely to develop rapid tooth decay and gum (periodontal) disease.
 That’s because saliva helps clear food particles from your teeth.
-This helps reduce your risk for cavities.
+This helps reduce your risk of cavities.

 Sugar-free chewing gum or bubble gum can actually benefit your teeth.

-The main reason sugar-free chewing gum helps teeth is that is stimulates salivary flow.
+The main reason sugar-free chewing gum helps teeth is that it stimulates salivary flow.
 Saliva has many benefits:

 - It helps moisten food so that it is easier to swallow.

 - It keeps your mouth moist and comfortable.